-In order to obtain a better understanding of how the westward shedding process evolves Figure 12 displays the structure of ψ along the 13 km and 20° latitude line for several consecutive days.
-Zonal profiles through the centre of the forcing region are a suitable way of describing the flow evolution since the meridional structure of the response varies little with longitude and is mostly determined by the meridional structure of the imposed forcing, as can be seen in Fig. 11b.
-At day 1495 (i.e., Fig. 12a) we find a localised anticyclone developing inside the forcing region (given by a local maximum in ψ) and slowly strengthening and propagating westward over the next few days.
+In order to obtain a better understanding of how the westward shedding process evolves Figure 12 displays the horizontal distribution of $\psi$ at 13 km for several consecutive days.
+At day 1495 (i.e., Fig. 12a) we find a localised anticyclone developing inside the forcing region and slowly strengthening and propagating westward over the next days.
 As it moves out of and away from the forcing region the stream function inside the forcing region decreases slightly (see Fig. 12d).
-Once the anticyclone moved sufficiently far away from the forcing another isolated vortex starts developing inside the forcing region and correspondingly the stream function starts to increase again (Fig. 12f).
-Figure 12 suggests the shedding process to be characterised by the periodic production of individual vortices inside the forcing region along with a continuous predominantly westward propagation of the strengthening vortex (consistent with Fig. 11d), resulting in alternating periods of high and low equatorward flow anomalies within the forcing region and
+Once the anticyclone moved sufficiently far away from the forcing the stream function another isolated vortex starts developing inside the forcing region and correspondingly the stream function starts to increase again (Fig. 12f).
+Figure 12 suggests the shedding process to be characterised by the periodic production of individual vortices inside the forcing region along with a continuous westward propagation of the strengthening vortex, resulting in alternating periods of high and low equatorward flow anomalies within the forcing region and therefore variations of the southward advection of high background PV.
+We find the evolution of the stream function response during a westward shedding event in our three-dimensional model to be similar to what has been described by other authors in relation to single-layer studies on westward shedding (Hsu and Plumb, 2000; Davey and Killworth, 1989).